 The Founding Five rate is locked in for life

 The first five MSPs to onboard lock in their Founding Five rate permanently.
-Standard pricing — for everyone after — is expected to be roughly 50% higher.
+Standard pricing applies to everyone after.
 Founding Five rates never change, even when you scale.
+See current pricing on the homepage →

 What's the catch?

 Honest answer: the catch is that Morton Command Center is a one-of-one build, so you can't sign up online today and have a working system tomorrow.
 Discovery and build take two to four weeks.
+And because Morton Command reads from your existing tools rather than replacing them, there is no data migration — your PSA, RMM, and accounting stack stay exactly where they are.
 We're also intentionally serving fewer customers, so there's a small queue.
 If you need a self-serve PSA you can deploy this afternoon, an off-the-shelf product is faster.
 If you want a platform built around how your MSP actually works, with no per-seat tax, the wait is worth it.

 Pricing